SirWumpus/erlang-bs/README.md

 **%F** is replaced by the date in the format ``%Y-%m-%d'' (the ISO 8601 date format).

+**%G** is replaced by the ISO 8601 year with century as a decimal number.

+**%g** is replaced by the ISO 8601 year without century as a decimal number (00-99).
+This is the year that includes the greater part of the week, where Monday as the first day of a week.
+See also `%V`.

 **%H** is replaced by the hour (24-hour clock) as a decimal number [00,23].

 **%I** is replaced by the hour (12-hour clock) as a decimal number [01,12].